-International health insurance for expats: How to choose between local insurance or an international health insurance plan.
+International health insurance for expats: how should you choose between local health insurance or an international health insurance plan?
 When is expat medical insurance necessary?

 Local healthcare coverage is primarily designed to offer you medical insurance in your designated country and comes in the forms of:

-- free state health cover, common in countries such as the UK and Spain;
+- free state health cover, common in countries such as the United Kingdom and Spain;

 - through state health insurance providers, such as in Belgium, France or the Netherlands;